Despite having one of the worst track record, Australians academics try to lecture the world about cycling safety.

 Shooting the messenger

 The government-funded academics presenting in Finland have been defending the helmet law for years.
 Their latest attempt is a meta-analysis, making bold claims favoring helmets.
 It suffers from publication bias: selecting studies favorable to the desired conclusion.
+This meta-analysis was re-analysed in 2017 by Colin Clarke, who concluded:

 The Australian government commissioned a similar meta-analysis in 2001.
 It claimed polystyrene-based bicycle helmets are effective in preventing deaths.
 In 2011, an independent researcher, Elvik, re-analysed this meta-analysis.
 He concluded it:

 “was influenced by publication bias and time-trend bias that was not controlled for.
-As a result, the analysis reported inflated estimates of the effects of bicycle helmets”.
+As a result, the analysis reported inflated estimates of the effects of bicycle helmets”

 The government-funded academics presenting in Finland have aggressively attacked Elvik.